populationgenomics/ClinvArbitration/bcftools_data/README.txt

 These files were downloaded from the Ensembl FTP sites 6th February 2025.
+They are stored off-chain using git lfs, and I planned to make that the default distribution method for the files.
+However, I've since realised that git-lfs has quite a limited default quota, and you sourcing these files separately from ensembl is far simpler.

-They are stored off-chain using git lfs.
-To download these files, either install git-lfs locally (which will automatically populate them when this repository is cloned), or visit the Ensembl FTP sites:
+To download these files, either install git-lfs locally (which will automatically populate them when this repository is cloned, assuming we are within data caps), or visit the Ensembl FTP sites:

 GRCh38: